 The surrounding square is dotted with temples sacred to Bhairab and Baglamukhi (Parvati).
-Local women gather at the tank known as Konti Hiti to socialize, wash clothes, and fill up their water jugs.
+Local women gather at the tank known as Konti Hiti to socialize, wash cloths, and fill up their water jugs.
 Down an alley to the north of the temple is the Kumbeshwar Technical School.

 - Manga Hiti: Immediately across from Bhimsen Temple is the sunken Manga Hiti, one of the water conduits with which Patan is liberally endowed.
-The tank contains a cruciform-shaped pool and three wonderfully carved Dhara (water spouts) in the shape of makara (mythical crocodile-like beasts).
+The tank contains a cruciform-shaped pool and three wonderfully carved Dhara (water spouts) in the shape of Makara (mythical crocodile-like beasts).
 The two wooden ceremonial pavilions that overlook the tank known as the Mani Mandap collapsed in the 2015 earthquake and are under repair.

 - Bhimsen Temple: At the northern end of Durbar Sq, the Bhimsen Temple is dedicated to the god of trade and business, which may explain its prosperous appearance.
 One of the five Pandavas from the Mahabharata, Bhimsen is credited with superhuman strength he is often depicted as a red muscleman, lifting a horse or crushing an elephant under his knee.